noriakis/software/docs/stana/01-importing.md

 #> 4.2 Mb
 ```

-The coverage for each species per sample is plotted by `plotCoverage`
+The coverage for each species per sample is plotted by `plotCoverage`.

 ```r